e-minguez/ocp4-upi-pxeless-staticips/docs/8-rhcos-files.md

 # RHCOS files

-Download the RHCOS iso, BIOS and UEFI image files:
+Download the RHCOS ISO, BIOS and UEFI image files:

 ```bash
 for asset in 'installer.iso' 'metal-bios.raw.gz' 'metal-uefi.raw.gz'; do